rhysbratti/scripts/ipaudit/README.md

+# IP Auidt Tools

+These are a collection of tools I use to help me monitor a few of my services.
+They help give me not only peace of mind but also a bit of a rough "security report" so I know who is accessing what on my server

-# The Get IP Access List tool
+## The Get IP Access List tool

 This script is used to audit the Nginx Proxy Manager logs for new activity daily!
 It is called from a CRON job that runs every morning at 9am.